 There are a variety of factors at play in this relationship and they all contribute in some way to whether the strength of a currency declines or improves in relation to another.
 Understanding the influencing factors gives traders insights they can incorporate into their forex trading strategies, including day trading, swing trading and forex scalping strategies.

 Some of these factors include political stability, interest rates, inflation, terms of trade, public debt and current account deficits.
 For example, in the case of interest rates, if rates are higher, lenders get a better return compared to those in a country with lower rates; therefore the higher rates attract foreign capital which causes the exchange rate to rise.
 This is one of the reasons forex traders may look to trade on interest rate announcements from central banks like the US Federal Reserve or the Bank of England.

 The factors mentioned above can also cause a currency to decline.
 For example, the currency of a country with low inflation will generally rise because that country's purchasing power is higher relative to other currencies.
 Even natural disasters such as earthquakes or tsunamis, which put a strain on a nation’s economy, can have a negative impact on a currency.

-Political instability and poor economic performance can also have a negative impact on a currency.
+Political instability and poor economic performance can also have a negative impact on a currency, such as when there are political elections and national recessions.
 Politically stable countries with robust economic performance will always be more appealing to foreign investors, so these countries will draw investment away from countries characterised by more economic or political risk.
 Furthermore, a country showing a sharp decline in economic performance will experience a loss of confidence in its currency and a movement of capital to currencies of more economically steady countries.
 These are just two simple examples of what can affect foreign exchange rates and the kind of things traders consider when developing forex trading strategies.